ervinkumarIO/backnest-car-dealership/docs/PROGRESSIVE_FACETS_FILTERING.md

 2. User then selects `brand=Mercedes` → Should only show facets for Mercedes cars under 100k
 3. But the old implementation always showed facets for ALL cars regardless of applied filters

+## Laravel Reference Implementation

+The implementation was updated to match the Laravel version's sophisticated logic, which includes:
+- **Smart field filtering**: Only show model options when brand is selected
+- **Active filter tracking**: Show selected values with their counts
+- **Progressive narrowing**: Each filter further narrows down available options
+- **Sorted results**: Facets sorted by count (descending)
+- **Case normalization**: "Toyota" and "TOYOTA" are treated as the same brand

 ## Root Cause

-The `getFacets` method in `CarsService` was completely ignoring the query parameters and just returning facets for ALL cars:
+The `getFacets` method in `CarsService` had two issues:

+1. **Ignoring query parameters**: The method was completely ignoring the query parameters and just returning facets for ALL cars
+2. **Frontend query format mismatch**: The frontend sends `brand[eq]=Mercedes` but the backend expected `brand=Mercedes`

 ```typescript
 // OLD IMPLEMENTATION (BROKEN)